What Makes Me Excessively Sleepy During the Day?

 Other health conditions

-1. Chronic medical conditions and mental health issues might cause daytime sleepiness.
+1. Chronic medical conditions and mental health issues might cause excessive daytime sleepiness.
 Some examples are anxiety, depression, lupus, schizophrenia, Parkinson’s disease, obesity, pain, multiple sclerosis, and obesity.

 2. Health conditions have a bidirectional effect on sleep problems.
 Not resting well can slow down your recovery and may predict the diagnosis of health problems such as Parkinson’s disease.